Sherlemious/IGCSE-CS-PC-Transpiler/README.md

 ## How to use
 ### Syntax
 For starters, it is required to leave a space character between each variable, function or operator.
-For example, when assigning a value to a variable, this is the correct way to be used
+For example, when assigning a value to a variable, this is the correct way to do this
   ```
   variableexample = 16 * 14 + Varexample2
   ```